Abdallah-Ragab/easy-tables/readme.md

       // the "td" tag of the column with the index of 0 is not a direct parent to the cell value which is "Bill".
       // and the direct parent of the cell value is the "span" tag
       // the css selector of the span tag starting from the "td" tag is > "span"
-      // therefore the value of "ignoredColumns" parameter should be {"0": "span", ....}
+      // therefore the value of "customBodySelector" parameter should be {"0": "span", ....}
       ```
   - ### **Enable sorting by columns: "enableSort" parameter** : a boolean that specifies whether to enable the sorting functionality or not. default value is **true**.
   - ### **Enable selecting rows: "enableSelect" parameter** : a boolean that specifies whether to enable the selecting functionality or not. default value is **true**.